Henry H. Daniels: Early life and education

 Daniels was born on February 14, 1885, in Hertfordshire, England, the son of Thomas Daniels and Sophia Anderson.
 At the age of 17 he moved to Canada.
-He then studied at Berkeley Divinity School, graduating in 1918 with a Bachelor of Divinity and being awarded a Doctor of Divinity in 1940.
+He then studied at Berkeley Divinity School, graduating in 1918 with a Bachelor of Divinity and being awarded an honorary Doctor of Divinity in 1940.

 Ministry

-Daniels was ordained deacon in June 1918 and priest in May 1919 by Bishop Thomas Frederick Davies Jr. of Western Massachusetts.
-He married Rosemarie Schlichter on January 21, 1933, and together had a daughter.
+Daniels was made deacon in June 1918 and ordained priest in May 1919 by Bishop Thomas Frederick Davies Jr. of Western Massachusetts.
+He married Rosemarie Schlichter on January 21, 1933, and together they had a daughter.
 He served as curate at St Stephen's Church in Pittsfield, Massachusetts, between 1918 and 1920, and then vicar of Trinity Church in Thermopolis, Wyoming, between 1920 and 1924.
 In 1924, he became missionary with City Institute in St. Louis, while in 1925, he returned to his previous post in Thermopolis, Wyoming, serving till 1927.
 Between 1927 and 1939, he served as Dean and rector of St Peter's Cathedral in Helena, Montana.